-In September 1666 the City of London was almost
+In September 1666 the City of London Pudding Lane London

 According to the information in the programme: